samipsinghal/vanishthegradient/README.md

 **How to run**

+First run "python resnet.py -h".
+This will help you identify all the missing dependencies.
+Once that is there in place , run the below command.
+Please see , GPU (CUDA) is disabled in the code which has been uploaded.
+To enable CUDA , we can search for CUDA in resnet.py and uncomment it.

 **To start training with best model configuration for 50 epochs execute the following command  :-** python resnet.py -e 50 -o adadelta -an -sc -mx -v -m project1_model